 Includes trading properties held in JVs.
-Includes the Company's pipeline.

-IOINT VENTURES
+JOINT VENTURES

 In order to capitalise on expansion opportunities, we establish strategic joint ventures (JVs) with real estate and investment partners.
 Through these JVs, Stor-Age is able to expand its presence and achieve enhanced scale in South Africa and the UK, while generating an attractive return on invested capital.